 For most of my oldest child's life, I understood them to be gay.
 At one point in time, during their high school years, they made a FaceBook post about an informal name change.
 In it, they also referenced gender-neutral pronouns.

 That was a year I was sinking at work.
 We were also preparing to send our oldest to college.
-I was still working on salvaging what a rough year in our marriage.
+I was still working on salvaging what was a rough year in our marriage.
 I was very me-focused, and when I asked about that post, my oldest shrugged it off as no big deal.

 In hindsight, I should have paid more attention to that post and asked more questions.
 At the time, I remember thinking the name part was likely a getting-ready-for-college-thing.
 I paid attention to the pronouns part, but they wrote, "My preferred pronoun is the neutral they/them/their, but I don't particularly care what you call me."
 In my tired brain, this permitted me to keep on the way we had been.